Karaisalı: History

-Between 1481 and 1496 the town was controlled by the Mameluks and once it was defeated by the Ottoman sultan Selim I, he left the control of the town to the Ramazanoğulları dynasty as a vassal state.
+Between 1481 and 1496 the town was controlled by the Mamluk Sultanate and once it was defeated by the Ottoman sultan Selim I, he left the control of the town to the Ramazanoğulları dynasty as a vassal state.
 The current name Karaisalı was later given in memory of a Ramazanoğulları lord.
+Right before his death in 1520 however, Selim I decided to formally annex the town and the surrounding region into the Ottoman Empire.

-The town was not occupied during the Turkish War of Independence in the early 1920s and became a centre of Turkish resistance for the Çukurova area.
+The town was not occupied by the Allies during the Turkish War of Independence in the early 1920s and became a centre of Turkish resistance against the Allies for the Çukurova area.